Spicy Mediterranean Vegetable Tagliatelle with Ballymaloe Spicy Tomato Pasta Sauce

 - Cooking Time: 20 minutes

-A very tasty vegetarian pasta dish, with depth of flavour in only 20 minutes.
-Ballymaloe Spicy Tomato Pasta Sauce has been slow cooked and blended so it’s ready to go straight away; no need to do anything other than heat it through.
-Gently frying the courgettes and peppers in olive oil gives them a lovely texture and they bring colour to the meal.
-This dish is great with some crusty bread and a glass of wine.
+20 minutes cooking time and you’re guaranteed a tasty, veggie pasta dish with a surprising depth of flavour.
+Ballymaloe Spicy Tomato Pasta Sauce has been slow cooked and blended so it’s ready to go straight away: no need to do anything other than heat it through.
+Gently frying the courgettes and peppers in olive oil gives them a lovely texture, while the entire dish should be served with some crusty bread and a gorgeous glass of wine.

 - 250g courgettes (cut into quarter moons, a half cm thick)

 - Sea salt & freshly-cracked black pepper